 A bumpy road, a car swerving in front of the moving truck, or other road hazards can cause your belongings to bump together — potentially resulting in breakage.

-Is Everything in the Right Place?
+Is everything in the right place?

 Packing an essentials bag is an easy way to keep what you’ll need immediately within arm’s reach.
 This bag could include anything from your toothbrush, towel, and shampoo to your child’s favorite toy or bed sheets.

 Along with the utilities, renters should note any pre-existing damage.
 Take pictures of the damage and contact the landlord or realtor immediately.
 Otherwise, you might be blamed and pay for it.